BJThompson12/GT-Bootcamp-Notes/Notes.md

 4. fixed : Fixed to a place.
 Doesn't give two shits about the parent.
 Always considers html element as the parent.
 Stays there when scrolled.
 5. sticky : Relative ( when normal) + fixed ( when scrolled).
-The values for top, right, bottom, left become active when scrolled git init - initialize a repository on your local maching - must be in the folder you want the repo in Display property says whether an element is an inlin eor a block element
+The values for top, right, bottom, left become active when scrolled git init - initialize a repository on your local maching - must be in the folder you want the repo in Positioning is based on margins
+Display property says whether an element is an inlin eor a block element viewport is the entire screen/webpage